justin4ai/opencv-with-deeplearning/CHAPTER7/Canny Edge/README.md

 Gradient direction is always perpendicular to edges.
 It is rounded to one of four angles representing vertical, horizontal and two diagonal directions.

-## 3) Non-maximum suppression
+## 3) Non-maximum suppression (left-top -> right-bottom)
 After getting gradient magnitude and direction, a full scan of image is done to remove any unwanted pixels which may not constitute the edge.
 For this, at every pixel, pixel is checked if it is a local maximum in its neighborhood in the direction of gradient.
 Check the image below:

 <p align="center"><img src="https://docs.opencv.org/master/nms.jpg"></img>
 <img src="https://developer.ibm.com/recipes/wp-content/uploads/sites/41/2019/11/non-max-suppression.png"></img></p>

-현재 화소와 선택된 두 화소의 에지 강도를 비교하여 최대치가 아니면 억제, 최대치인 것만 에지로 결정 (좌측 상단 -> 우측 하단) Point A is on the edge ( in vertical direction).
+Point A is on the edge ( in vertical direction).
 Gradient direction is normal to the edge.
 Point B and C are in gradient directions.
 So point A is checked with point B and C to see if it forms a local maximum.
 If so, it is considered for next stage, otherwise, it is suppressed ( put to zero).

-In short, the result you get is a binary image with "thin edges".
+In short, the result you get is a binary image with "thin edges" (like the figure on the right).
 (Best description in [this link](https://www.youtube.com/watch?v=7mEiTU-XgCo&feature=youtu.be) (1:02:02))